EleutherAI/lm-evaluation-harness/lm_eval/tasks/turkishmmlu/README.md

 # TurkishMMLU

-This repository containf configuration files for LM Evaluation Harness for Few-Shot and Chain-of-Thought experiments for TurkishMMLU.
+This repository contains configuration files for LM Evaluation Harness for Few-Shot and Chain-of-Thought experiments for TurkishMMLU.
+Using these configurations with LM Evaluation Harness, the results of this study are obtained.

-TurkishMMLU is a multiple-choice dataset for Turkish Natural Language Processing (NLP) community based on Turkish Highschool Curricula for nine subjects.
+TurkishMMLU is a multiple-choice Question-Answering dataset created for the Turkish Natural Language Processing (NLP) community based on Turkish Highschool Curricula across nine subjects.
+This comprehensive study is conducted to provide Question-Answering benchmark for Turkish language.
+The questions of the dataset are written by curriculum experts, suitable for the high-school curricula in Turkey, covering subjects ranging from natural sciences and math questions to more culturally representative topics such as Turkish Literature and the history of the Turkish Republic.

 To access this dataset please send an email to: arda.yueksel@tum.de or akoksal@cis.lmu.de.

 ## Abstract

 Multiple choice question answering tasks evaluate the reasoning, comprehension, and mathematical abilities of Large Language Models (LLMs).
 While existing benchmarks employ automatic translation for multilingual evaluation, this approach is error-prone and potentially introduces culturally biased questions, especially in social sciences.
 We introduce the first multitask, multiple-choice Turkish QA benchmark, TurkishMMLU, to evaluate LLMs' understanding of the Turkish language.
 TurkishMMLU includes over 10,000 questions, covering 9 different subjects from Turkish high-school education curricula.
 These questions are written by curriculum experts, suitable for the high-school curricula in Turkey, covering subjects ranging from natural sciences and math questions to more culturally representative topics such as Turkish Literature and the history of the Turkish Republic.
 We evaluate over 20 LLMs, including multilingual open-source (e.g., Gemma, Llama, MT5), closed-source (GPT 4o, Claude, Gemini), and Turkish-adapted (e.g., Trendyol) models.
 We provide an extensive evaluation, including zero-shot and few-shot evaluation of LLMs, chain-of-thought reasoning, and question difficulty analysis along with model performance.
 We provide an in-depth analysis of the Turkish capabilities and limitations of current LLMs to provide insights for future LLMs for the Turkish language.
-We publicly release our code for the dataset and evaluation
+We publicly release our code for the dataset and evaluation.

 ## Dataset